 Evita: Starts with Eva Peron's funeral before flashing back to her early teenage years.

 Fallen: Begins with a voiceover from the main character: "I wanna tell you about the time I almost died."
 Subverted Tropein that it's the demon Azazel who's really saying it.
 Denzel's character does die.

 Michael Collins: The film starts with Joe O'Reilly consoling Kitty over the death of Collins.
-The film starts after the death of the main character, and then go back and tell the story of how the British Empire was humiliated.
-Considering the fact that the film is based of the lives of a long dead historical figure, the beginnings don't really give much away.
+The film then continues after the death of the main character, and then goes back and tells the story of how the British Empire was humiliated.
+Considering the fact that the film is based of the life of a long dead historical figure, the beginning doesn't really give much away.

 Godzilla vs. Destoroyah: Shows that Godzilla is slowly dying of a nuclear overload at the beginning of the film.
 Which actually starts even before the film, as the trailers for the film actually flat out state "Godzilla Dies!" as part of the advertising campaign to draw in viewers!

 Heavenly Creatures: Begins with Pauline and Juliet running through a park covered in gore, screaming that Mummy's 'terribly hurt'.
 The rest of the film reveals how they came to this sorry pass.
 Those familiar with the case won't be surprised.